bstrebel/pimatic-alert/README.md

 The plugin is based on [_pimatic-alarm_](https://github.com/michbeck100/pimatic-alarm) which is a very neat and powerfull solution to realize a simple alarm system with pimatic sensor and actuator devices.

-I've learned a lot about pimatic event handling by the examination of the code ...

-The new _pimatic-alert_ plugin was build to replace my multi-instance alarm system which requires about 50 rules to maintain states and actions of 15 (HomeduinoRF)-sensors and -switch devices.
+The new _pimatic-alert_ plugin was build to replace my multi-instance alarm system which requires about 60 rules to maintain states and actions of 20 (HomeduinoRF)-sensors and -switch devices.
 The system works reliable but administration and change management is painful and error-prone.
-The plugin provides an AlertSystem device which can be easily configured through the mobile frontend.
-Even without restarting pimatic.
+This plugin provides an AlertSystem device which can be easily configured through the mobile frontend.
+Many devices, rules and actions required by such kind of alert systems are configurable through the controller device.
+The alert system can be reconfigured on the fly even without restarting pimatic.

 Once you setup the alert system you can easily react on alert events with simple rules like: